 1. Mindset of a cheating man: He may be seeking sexual gratification

+What goes through a man’s mind when he cheats?
 Coming as a surprise to absolutely nobody, him cheating might have been motivated purely by a need for sexual gratification.
 “Most of the time, the mindset of a cheating man features a lack of self-discipline.
-It’s a little similar to what you see with shopaholics, where you see them buying something without thinking of the consequences and dealing with them later,” says Pragati.
+It’s a little similar to what you see with shopaholics, where you see them buying something without thinking of the consequences and dealing with them later.

 Related Reading: 9 Sexless Relationship Effects No One Talks About